dotnet/SqlClient/porting-cheat-sheet.md

 ## .NET Framework to .NET Considerations

 In .NET Framework and .NET versions prior to .NET 5, globalization APIs use National Language Support (NLS) on Windows.
 Starting in .NET 5, .NET globalization APIs changed to use International Components for Unicode (ICU) on Windows in order to be consistent across all platforms (Windows, Linux, macOS, etc.).
 This affects the behavior of comparisons of some SqlStrings in System.Data.SqlTypes.
 Comparisons using ICU don't always match NLS for some strings.
-Since SQL Server still uses NLS on the server side for string comparisons, this can result in SqlString comparisons behaving differently than server side string comparisons.
-If you were relying on this in your application, you will need to resolve this issue.
+Since SQL Server still uses NLS on the server side for string comparisons, this difference can result in SqlString comparisons behaving differently than server side string comparisons.
+If your application relies on SqlString behavior matching server side behavior, you need to resolve this issue.
 For detailed information in .NET, see [Globalization and ICU](https://learn.microsoft.com/en-us/dotnet/core/extensions/globalization-icu).

-If your application is affected, the workaround is to [Use NLS instead of ICU](https://learn.microsoft.com/en-us/dotnet/core/extensions/globalization-icu#use-nls-instead-of-icu).
-This is an application wide change.
+If your application is affected, the workaround is to [Use NLS instead of ICU](https://learn.microsoft.com/en-us/dotnet/core/extensions/globalization-icu#use-nls-instead-of-icu) in your application.

 ## Contribute to this Cheat Sheet